underscoreio/essential-scala/src/pages/collections-redux/seq-implementations.md

 // res: Stream[Int] = Stream(1, ?)
 ~~~

-Because elements are only evaluated as requested, calling `streamOnes` doesn't lead to infinte recursion.
+Because elements are only evaluated as requested, calling `streamOnes` doesn't lead to infinite recursion.
 When we take the first five elements (and convert them to a `List`, so they'll all print out) we see we have what we want.

 ~~~ scala
 streamOnes.take(5).toList